 We’ve been around for over 40 years.
 We’re born out of Philips Research and have matured into a pure-play MEMS Foundry.
 We now work for a wide range of technology leaders, mainly medium to large and growing high-tech enterprises.
 What our customers value about our pure-play MEMS Foundry is our responsiveness to change requests, and our ability to provide creative out-of-the-box solutions for the ‘seemingly impossible’.
-We work with ISO 13485 and ISO 9001 quality systems.
+We are certified for:

 MEMS wafer types

 MEMS manufacturing of 4, 6, 8 inch and even square substrates.
 The MEMS Foundry offers the flexibility to use substrate materials like silicon, SOI, GaAs, glass, quartz and CMOS-wafers.
 At the foundry we offer services with high quality and reliability: advanced process development, prototyping, and low to medium volume manufacturing.

 - We deliver more than 15,000 wafers per year from our ISO 5, 6 and 7 class cleanroom (equivalent to 100 – 10,000 FED standard class)